faros-ai/faros-cicd-github-action/README.md

 ## Releasing

-Actions are run from GitHub repos so we will checkin the packed dist folder.
+Actions are run from GitHub repos so add the dist folder to the commit:

 ```
 $ npm run package
 $ git add dist
 ```

-Then commit the changes, and open a PR
+Push the changes to a branch and open a PR.

 ## License Summary